 So what this means for employers, is that we know where people are going.
 We know where talent is going but everyone else knows.
 So it’s going to become incredibly competitive in those five apps and in those five websites to be able to have meaningful content to cut through and to actually make an impact on, in the case of our conversation with our brands, to make your employer brand resonate and be remembered by talent.

 What platforms perform best for employer branding?

 For LinkedIn, really for employer brands, this is about showcasing your business.
 When we look at things from Universum, we apply our learning and our activation down this, what we call the talent funnel.
-And really what we believe at Universum is LinkedIn is very much for the initial education, kind of the corporate education of the company that I’m considering working for and as talent goes through the journey, their knowledge journey and goes through the acquisition funnel, we’re seeing LinkedIn as becoming increasingly a place to go to apply for jobs.
+We believe LinkedIn is very much for the initial education, kind of the corporate education of the company that I’m considering working for and as talent goes through the journey, their knowledge journey and goes through the acquisition funnel, we’re seeing LinkedIn as becoming increasingly a place to go to apply for jobs.
 So LinkedIn is making very, very good strides in competing with Indeed, Monster and some of the mega job boards out there.
-And I think that’s just because the offer a more robust content play than simply a job post on a job board.

 And when we look at Weibo and some of the more country specific.
 There’s obviously some in Germany, as well and even some in Brazil who offer that kind of micro-blogging service.
 China is an interesting marketplace and I don’t think any of the companies or social media platforms that I mentioned before have actually really cracked it.
 So those companies which are born out of Asia, like Weibo and also WeChat, are doing really great.
 So at the end of the day, talent uses these platforms to communicate in a bi-directional way with employer brands.
 But we are seeing the types and the usage of these platforms vary quite differently.